The Electoral Act 2004 allows the Northern Territory Electoral Commission to undertake fee-for-service elections on behalf of organisations.

-- The ballot material will be retained by the NTEC until at least the close of the period of challenge.
+- The ballot material will be retained by the commission until at least the close of the period of challenge.

 - There is provision for the appointment of scrutineers.

 The electoral process must be clearly defined within those rules.
-The NTEC would suggest that at least the following fundamental features be addressed in any election rules:
+The commission suggests that the following fundamental features be addressed in any election rules.

-- An election timetable and notification of key dates/times.
+- An election timetable and notification of key dates and times.

 - The appointment of a returning officer.

-- Clear guidelines as to who can vote and the close, production and certification of a roll of eligible voters.
+- Clear guidelines as to who can vote and the closing date, production and certification of a roll of eligible voters.